 The AC also reviews the interested person transactions of the Group on a quarterly basis to ensure that such transactions are carried out on normal commercial terms and are not prejudicial to the interests of the Group and its minority shareholders.

-The AC meets with the internal and external auditors without the presence of Management annually.
+The AC meets with the internal auditors and the external auditors without the presence of Management annually.